deepfates/notebook/content/brain/notebook.md

 Some launching-off points:

-- My occasional newsletter about interfaces and AI is at [[Robot Face]]
+- My occasional newsletter about interfaces and AI is at [[Robot Face]].
-- I trained an AI on a thousand books of magic and had it write a book of its own, [[Glitchcraft]]
+- I trained an AI on a thousand books of magic and had it write a book of its own: [[Glitchcraft]].
-- I curate soundtracks for movies that don't exist, hear my [[Invisible Movies]] on Spotify
+- I curate soundtracks for movies that don't exist, hear my [[Invisible Movies]] on Spotify.
--
+- I shortened a famous book to create [[Finite Jest]]